dawnfinzi/starter-hugo-academic/content/publication/viscog/index.md

 ---
-title: 'Differential spatial computations in ventral and lateral face-selective regions are scaffolded by structural connections'
+title: 'The role of holistic face processing in acquired prosopagnosia: evidence from the composite face effect'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Jesse Gomez
-  - Marisa Nordt
-  - Alex A. Rezai
-  - Sonia Poltoratski
-  - Kalanit Grill-Spector
+  - Tirta Susilo
+  - Jason J. S. Barton
+  - Bradley C. Duchaine

 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2021-04-15T00:00:00Z'
+date: '2016-06-30T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).